-Let us see in detail how to implement the PCC method:

-- 1. project y onto the space spanned by each of the N explanatory variables: $z_n = x_n (x'n x_n)^{-1} x'n y$, for n = 1, 2, ..., N, - 2. create a new matrix of explanatory variables: $Z = (z_1, ..., z_N)$, - 3. find the eigenvectors u_i of Z'Z associated with positive eigenvalues.
-Let u_1 be the eigenvector associated with the highest eigenvalue, u_2 with the second highest, and so on,

-4. use as new regressors the variables Zu_A associated with the A highest eigenvalues.
+Let us consider in detail how to implement the PCC method.
+Step 1, project y onto the space spanned by each of the N explanatory variables: $z_n = x_n (x'n x_n)^{-1} x'n y$, for n =1,2,..., N. Step 2, create a new matrix of explanatory variables: $Z = (z_1, ..., z_N)$.
+Step 3, find the eigenvectors u_i of Z'Z associated with positive eigenvalues.
+Let u_1 be the eigenvector associated with the largest eigenvalue, u_2 with the second largest, and so on.
+Step 4, use as new regressors the variables Zu_A associated with the A highest eigenvalues.

-By choosing the principal components one is choosing a linear combination of the explanatory variables (Z in this case) that maximizes the variance.
+By choosing the principal components one is choosing a linear combination of the explanatory variables (Z) that maximizes the variance.
 In this case the variance of each individual predictor has a natural interpretation: it is the explained variance of y by the corresponding original explanatory variable.
-One is no longer finding the principal components without taking into consideration the information contained in y.
-The weight that each variable receives is not independent of the relationship between the regressors and the dependent variable.
+One is no longer finding the principal components without taking into account the information contained in y.
+The weight that each variable receives is not independent from the relationship between the regressors and the dependent variable.
 Variables with higher explanatory power are also the variables with the highest variance, and hence they will tend to receive a higher weight.
 On the other extreme, if some variable x_n has no explanatory power over y, then the estimated y's will be constant (since all variables are in deviations from the mean, z_n will be a column of zeros), and this variable will receive zero weight when constructing the principal components.